minericpark/DnDLevelGen/README.md

 Typing 'ant doc' will create ant docs for this program.
 Typing 'ant checkstyle' will check if there are any styling errors within this program.
 Typing 'ant junit' will run all junit tests compiled in the test folder, with all classes except Space and Level.

+Optional features implemented:
+1. CSS file integrated into UI.
+2. Graphical rendering of chamber/passage displayed.
+3. Graphical rendering is interactable:
+- Displays information about chamber content and where doors go